The Towards Sustainability Labelling Agency

-The Central Labelling Agency (CLA) is a not-for-profit association incorporated under Belgian law.
+The Towards Sustainability Labelling Agency (CLA) is a not-for-profit association incorporated under Belgian law.
 Its goal is to enlarge the impact and substance of sustainable saving and investing.
 And to substantially strengthen the qualitative approach to sustainable financial products.

 Board of directors